*This post may contain affiliate links. Read more »

 ⏰Light-speed: It's faster to make that most bulgogi recipes, because I cook the seitan directly in the marinade.
 This makes it a clear winner when you want to get a meal together quickly.

-- Gochugaru- a.k.a coarse Korean chili flakes.
 This ground red chili has a vibrant color and a perfect not-too-spicy flavor.
 It is essential to get the kimchi flavor.
 Don’t even think about wapping out crushed red pepper flakes (too spicy and seedy) or god forbid, some other basic-ass chili powder.
 No. Just grab this stuff online or at an asian grocery store.
 It’s awesome in many other recipes.

-- PEAR?!?
-There is freaking pear in this?
 You got that right mommy.
-Some shredded pear adds a unique dimension of sweetness to this dish that is part of the authentic way of making bulgogi.
-You can use a regular Bosc or D’anjou pear if you can’t find an asian pear to use in this
+Actually pear is used as a natural sweetener in a lot of Korean recipes like my vegan radish kimchi too.
+You can use a regular Bosc or D’anjou pear if you can’t find a Korean pear (bae) to use in this

 you can find the complete list of all ingredients along with their exact quantities on the recipe card below.